AhnafTalukder/Professional-Links/README.md

 Describe any challenges encountered while building the app.

 - Adding a button was harder that I thought.
 There are plenty of ways of adding a simple button that leads to another site, each with their pros and cons.
-Using a tags vs the <button> vs div.
+Using a tags vs the button tag vs div.
 There are also concerns about accessibility with using different methods; I learned that using a div with onClick() isn't the best implementation for accessibility.
 I created a button component which handles this now.
 So, it won't be a problem in a future, hopefully.

 ## License